Feat-FeAR/logSpace/content/docs/coding/git_survival.md

     git branch -a  # [--all]     list all branches
     ```

-1. Switch to a different branch `<new_branch>` (if the working tree is clean).
+1. Switch to a different branch `<new_branch>`, __if the working tree is clean__
+    (i.e., nothing to stage or commit).
     ```bash
     git checkout <new_branch>
     ```
     {{< hint info >}}
 __NOTE__
-When checking out, the local repository changes automatically to reflect the
+When checking out, the local repository changes to reflect the ___committed___
+contents of the new current branch.
+However, if the destination branch is still
-(committed) content of the new current branch, but preserving all your
+_aligned_ with the current one (no ahead, nor behind by any commits), all your
-still-uncommitted changes!
+still-uncommitted changes will be preserved and passed to the new branch.
+On the
+contrary, if the two branches have already diverged, it will be necessary to
+stash uncommitted changes before checking out (see ___Stash and Pop___ section
+below).
     {{< /hint >}}

 1. Push the new branch to the remote repository for the first time.